herkkules/herkkules/README.md

 >  - **Rugged Systems** are robust solutions that remain stable under stress, ensuring continuity even in the face of disruption.
 From fail-safe architectures to redundancy planning, resilience is built into every layer of a system with no single points of failure.

->  - **Elegant Function** is what characterises my Nordic approach.
+>  - **Elegant Function** is the goal of a collaborative design process.
 My principles of purpose, simplicity, and practicality ensure affective user experiences that feel uncomplicated.

 >  - **Maintainable software** is focused on simplifying until nothing more can be removed.
 Effective knowledge transfer ... on-/offboarding ... structure.